Chile

 The criterion of relatedness based on natural persons (family or kinship relationships) is eliminated.

-To determine whether a transaction complies with the arm’s length principle, the Chilean Tax Authority (SII) may establish a single figure or two or more comparable prices or profit margins.
+To determine whether a transaction complies with the arm’s-length principle, the SII may establish a single figure or two or more comparable prices or profit margins.
 In the latter case, an interquartile range will be used, and values outside this range will be considered non-arm’s-length.

 If the taxpayer accepts the SII’s adjustment and amends their annual tax return, any value within the interquartile range may be agreed upon.
 However, if the SII issues an assessment or resolution, only the median can be used.